seveibar/pver/README.md

 - `announce: <message>` - A ANNOUNCE release, increments the minor/second version number
 - Anything else - An INCREMENT release, increments the patch/third version number

 `pver` then uses the largest version bump to determine the next version.

-To determine the current version, `pver` uses the version indicator of the supplied version providers in the order they were supplied, taking the first version that it finds.
-If no version provider was given, it defaults to `--git`.
+It will only increment a version number by a maximum of `1` per run.
+This means that intermediate commits are not released.

 > Looking for a different commit analysis pattern?
 [Create an issue!](#)